BobsProgrammingAcademy/portfolio-website-deployment/README.md

 },
 ```

 Always specify the Node.js and npm versions that match the runtime you’re developing and testing with.
-To find your versions locally run:
+To find your versions locally, run:

 ```bash
 node --version